STAT545-UBC-hw-2018-19/hw08-shreeramsenthi/README.md

 3) Change the x-axis of the plot

-Check out the final product [here](https://shreeramsenthi.shinyapps.io/BCL-App/)!
+Check out the code [here](https://github.com/STAT545-UBC-students/hw08-shreeramsenthi/blob/master/bcl/app.R) and a live version of the final product hosted on shinyapps.io [here](https://shreeramsenthi.shinyapps.io/BCL-App/)!